jjones-edoc/chat_app_prototype/chat_app_spec.md

 ## Attaching a Chat to a Package

-If a chat is not already linked to a document package, the chat owner has the option to associate it with one.
-They can either select an existing package from a list or choose to create a new one.
-By clicking the "Create New Package" button, the owner is redirected to the eDocSignature interface, where they can quickly set up a new package.
-Once created, the package can be linked back to the chat.
+If a chat is not already linked to a document package, the chat owner has the option to associate it with one by selecting an existing package from a list.
+If they need to create a new package, they will need to do so in the eDocSignature system first.

 _[Image: Screenshot showing the interface for attaching a chat to a package]_